Transfer paper

 Transfer paper is used in textiles and arts and crafts projects.
 Transfer paper is a thin piece of paper coated with wax and pigment.
 Often, an ink-jet or other printer is used to print the image on the transfer paper.
 A heat press can transfer the image onto clothing, canvas, or other surface.
 Transfer paper is used in creating iron-ons.
+Transfer papers can also be used for the application of rhinestones to clothing and other arts and crafts projects.

 Inkjet

 Most conventional inkjet printers are not capable of printing white (though many wide-format and direct-to-garment inkjet printers offer white ink as an option).
 So on these devices, in any white areas, the garment's existing colour shows through.
 The mirror of the image is printed on paper.
 When it is transferred, the result is the mirror of the mirror (the original) results.
 Inkjet transfer paper for dark garments is covered with transferable white ink.
 For dark garments, the image is printed without mirroring.
 Garment printing needs transfer paper for high-quality garment printing results.

 Washability for inkjet transfer paper is not as good as for screen-printed items.